-1.1 The Social Problem
+The Social Problem

-The social problem we will be addressing is the lack of support for foster children (5-12 y.o.) that have a clinical diagnosis and behavioral issues.
-There are limited-to-no mentorship programs in our area that work with this age group and demographic.
+The social problem to be addressed is the lack of support for foster children (5-12 y.o.) that have a clinical diagnosis and behavioral issues.
+There are limited-to-no mentorship programs in the area that work with this age group and demographic.
 The problem arises from the trauma prevalent in foster children's experience (Carrera, et al., 2024; Stewart, et al., 2023).
-Clinical diagnoses and behavioral issues often manifest in disruptive ways at home, at school, or at other public locations (ibid.).
+Clinical diagnoses and behavioral issues often manifest in disruptive ways at home, at school, or at other public locations (Carrera, et al., 2024; Stewart, et al., 2023).